abhishek-kumar-code/Redfish_Public/Specification.md

 	 http://tools.ietf.org/html/rfc5288

 ##### Certificates
-Implementations shall support replacement of the default certificate if one is provided, with a certificate having at least a 4096 bit rsa key and sha512-rsa signature.
+Implementations shall support replacement of the default certificate if one is provided, with a certificate having at least a 4096 bit RSA key and sha512-rsa signature.

-#### FIPS/Common Criteria Compliance
-Implementations which satisfy FIPS and Common Criteria requirements should be considered compliant with this specification.

 ### Sensitive Data